Have you started seeing tiny dots on the leaves that are orange, yellow, or white? Have you noticed light webbing over the leaves or buds?

 - Put a prevention and early detection plan in place.

 Spider mites can be a huge issue.
-It can often be enough for a cannabis grower to want to torch their plants and just start over again, but you don’t have to go that drastic.
+It can often be enough for a grower to want to torch their plants and just start over again, but you don’t have to go that drastic.
 Using these organic methods can help you to get rid of the infestation.
 Just make sure that you don’t give up on it too soon and allow them to make a comeback.

 P.S.
 Having trouble controlling insect pests organically?
 Click here to download a list of the the best organic pesticides that work FAST and are used by professional crop advisers.